English Literature with Shakespeare Studies first year modules

 English in the World

-Students will be encouraged to understand the ways in which literature teaches us to understand ourselves and others and our past, present and future and to recognise how telling stories makes meaning in the world.
-They will learn the importance of being able to evaluate and re-think these stories and how reading and re-reading literature is important for understanding and making a difference in the world.
-Lectures and seminars will focus on topics such as ‘Literature and Human Rights’, ‘Literature, Science and the Environment’, ‘Telling Stories: Communities, Nations and the World’, ‘Literature, Medicine and Health’, ‘Everything to Everybody: Literature and Inclusive Heritage’ and ‘Reading Social Media’.
+This module encourages students to understand the role of English Literatureas it might be applied in the world.
+You will be encouraged to explore the ways in which literature teaches us to understand ourselves and others, and our past, present and future, and to recognise how telling stories makes meaning in the world.
+You will learn the importance of being able to evaluate and rethink these stories, and how reading and rereading literature is important for understanding and making a difference in the world.
+Lectures and seminars will focus on topics such as ‘Literature and Human Rights’, ‘Literature, Science & the Environment’, ‘Stories of Nations and the World’, ‘Literature, Medicine & Health’, and ‘Literature and an Inclusive Heritage’.

-Language for Literature or Theory for English Literature
+- Theory for English Literature